Your Ultimate Guide To PayPay Japan For Going Cashless

 PayPay barcode payment

-Your PayPay barcode is the default option that will appear.
+Your PayPay barcode is the default option that will appear when you open the app.
 Have the store staff at the register scan that barcode to make your payment.

 PayPay QR code payment